alimali54/wireguard-bridge/README.md

-# WireGuard Bridge for Windows (Transparent Gateway)
+# WireGuard Bridge for Windows

 This project enables a Windows PC to function as a **WireGuard Bridge** for other devices on a local network, such as gaming consoles, smart TVs, and mobile devices.
 It establishes a transparent gateway that routes traffic through a WireGuard tunnel without requiring any software installation on the client devices.